Review of the Month: The Old Grand-dad review

 Company: Jim Beam

 Breakdown: 63% corn, 27% rye, 10% malted barley

 Price: c. £25-28

-Old Grandad is distilled at Jim Beam in Clermont, Kentucky, USA.
-The chap on the front of the bottle is Basil Hayden Snr whose grandson Raymond B Hayden created the brand.
+Old Grandad is distilled at Jim Beam distillery in Clermont, Kentucky, USA.
+The chap on the front of the bottle is Basil Hayden Snr whose grandson, Raymond B Hayden, created the brand.
 Basil Hayden is of course another brand of bourbon in its own right and part of the legendary Jim Beam small batch collection.
-The Hayden family has been distilling whiskey since 1840 but according to the Beam Suntory website (owners of Jim Beam) this particular bourbon has been around since 1882 (other sources claim it was available since 1840) and is currently in the top 10 of best-selling standard bourbons.
+The Hayden family has been distilling whiskey since 1840 but according to the Beam Suntory website (Suntory now being the owners of Jim Beam) this particular bourbon has been around since 1882 (other sources however do claim it was available since 1840) and is currently in the top 10 list of best-selling ‘straight’bourbons.

 During prohibition it was produced by the American Medicinal Spirits Co and was allowed to be sold as a medicine (what a time to be alive).
-The 40% ABV offering only became available in 2013.
+The 40% ABV offering we are sampling only became available in 2013.
 As only water can be added to bourbon that is exactly what Jim Beam did and diluted the original 43% ABV version to gain more from their barrels.
-We wonder how many additional bottles that created.
+We wonder how many additional bottles that created?
 If you can still find a 43% ABV then we suggest you grab it while you can and let us know if there is much of a difference between the two.

 For this review we drank it neat in a Glencairn glass

 What we got - Very sweet, caramel, syrup, Bakewell tart, marzipan